NaturalIntelligence/fast-xml-parser/README.md

 var tObj = fastXmlParser.getTraversalObj(xmlData,options);
 var jsonObj = fastXmlParser.convertToJson(tObj,options);

+//construct schema manually or with the help of schema builder var nimndata = fastXmlParser.convertTonimn(tObj,schema,options);

 ```
+* NIMN (निम्न) data is the schema aware compressed form of data.
+It reduces JSON up to 50% or more of original data by removing field information.
+Check [specification](https://github.com/nimndata/spec) for more detail.
+* Check [nimnjs](https://github.com/nimndata/nimnjs-node) to know more about schema, json to nimndata and reverse transformation.

 **OPTIONS** :

 * **attributeNamePrefix** : prepend given string to attribute name for identification